epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-21-explaining-monad.markdown

 	What Monads are good for?

+Imagine, you have a paper, solving some math equations.
+You can write down those equations anywhere in that paper freely, and substitute each equation until it solved.
+Consider mimic these situation for programming language.
+Equation subtitution can be done by function call, until it solved.
+Every function called by dependency.

-Imagine, there is a programming language that everything is function (as mathematical equation), and every function called only by dependency, not by order as it is written.
+Now imagine, there is a programming language that everything is function (as mathematical equation), and every function called only by dependency, not by order as it is written.
-People come from imperative would haunt by this question.
+People come from imperative would haunt by this question below.

 	How do we make a sequence command, called line by line, in such order ?